What do Houses Look Like in Bolivia? A Full Overview & Details

 A small town in a valley o the temperated region of Bolivia

-In the Altiplano most of the rural homes will be made with orange bricks or adobe (some will be painted), so towns will have a mix of orange and brown appearance.
-In the tropical regions, rural homes in small towns will be usually built with smaller orange bricks, wood, and stucco, surrounded by bushy grasslands, so they will look mostly green, mixed with white, orange, and brown.
+In the Altiplano, most rural homes are constructed with orange bricks or adobe (some are painted), giving towns a mix of orange and brown hues.
+In tropical regions, rural homes in small towns are typically built with smaller orange bricks, wood, and stucco, surrounded by dense vegetation, resulting in a predominantly green appearance, mixed with white, orange, and brown.

-Homes located inside tourist places in Bolivia usually have a different look than the rest of the homes, this is because they mostly are located in:
+Homes located within tourist destinations in Bolivia often have a distinct appearance compared to other homes.
+This is primarily because they are located in:

-• Very old areas of the cities, having appearances of the colonization era, like Jaen Street in La Paz, where very antique, but well-maintained homes are present.
+• Very old areas of cities, exhibiting architectural styles from the colonial era, such as Jaen Street in La Paz, where very antique, yet well-maintained, homes are present.

-• Unique places like the Uyuni’s Salt Flat, where some houses and hotels are even made of salt.
+• Unique locations like the Uyuni Salt Flat, where some houses and hotels are even constructed from salt.

-• Faraway towns or National Parks, like Rurrenabaque or the Eduardo Avaroa National Park, where there are no homes and only shelters, or pretty rustic homes.
+• Remote towns or National Parks, like Rurrenabaque or Eduardo Avaroa National Park, where there are no conventional homes, only shelters or very rustic dwellings.

 Homes inside the historical downtown of La Paz City, Bolivia